Chabad philosophy: Unity

-Rabbi Menachem Mendel Schneerson advanced, in his writings and lectures, a proposed unity between opposing concepts.
-He proposed that it was possible to unite the mundane aspects of the world with the aspect of godliness in the world.
+Rabbi Menachem Mendel Schneerson advanced a proposed unity between opposing concepts in his writings and lectures.
+He suggested that it was possible to unite the mundane aspects of the world with the element of godliness in the world.
 Schneerson emphasized the significance of creating an "abode for God on this world".
-Consequently, he encouraged his followers to unite a life in the modern world with the teachings of Judaism.
+Consequently, he encouraged his followers to unite life in the modern world with the teachings of Judaism.
 He felt that the world was not a contradiction to the word of God, and it was to be embraced rather than shunned.

-Schneerson taught that the use of modern technology does not necessarily contradict a life of spirituality.
+Schneerson taught that modern technology does not necessarily contradict a life of spirituality.
 For that reason, Chabad has consistently utilized modern technology to spread its message.
-Since its inception, Chabad have used the radio, and later television, satellite feeds, and the Internet to spread its message.
+Since its inception, Chabad has used the radio, and later television, satellite feeds, and the Internet to spread its message.